-If you put food on the table by heading into a job and collecting a paycheck, most other means of generating income may seem so hands-off that they qualify as passive income.
-While this rule of thumb seems logical, it’s not accurate: The Internal Revenue Service strictly defines passive income to include only a few revenue streams.
-Because of this, capital gains and other investment income aren’t treated as passive income.
+If you put food on the table by heading into a job and collecting a paycheck, most other means of generating income might seem so hands-off that they qualify as passive income.
+While this rule of thumb seems logical, it’s not accurate.
+Capital gains, for example, are not considered passive income by the IRS.

-Passive Income Defined
+Defining Passive Income

 Only two types of activities generate passive income as defined by the IRS.
 Rental activity, including rents and other fees paid to a landlord, are considered a passive revenue stream.
 Investing in companies but not providing hands-on direction is also a passive activity.

 Earned vs. Unearned Income

 Passive income may be confused with unearned income, which is also known as portfolio income.
 Unearned income is any source of money derived from investments, such as dividends, interest or capital gains.
 In contrast, earned income is payment received from work or other services provided.

 Passive Activity and Losses

-If you’re involved in a passive activity, such as owning a business property, the IRS provides you with a potential deduction that isn’t available to active earnings: You may claim up to $25,000 in passive losses each year, providing you with a chance to significantly lower your adjusted gross income.
+If you’re involved in a passive activity, such as owning a business property, the IRS provides you with a potential deduction that isn’t available to active earnings: You may claim up to $25,000 in passive activity loss each year, providing you with a chance to significantly lower your adjusted gross income.

 Capital Gains and Losses

 Because you can’t treat capital gains or losses as a passive activity, you lose the potential for large deductions associated with passive business activities.
 Capital losses are first applied to offset capital gains: If you had $8,000 in gains and $7,000 in losses, you claim $1,000 in gains, which are taxed at a different rate than earned income.